Irish: Mana, Manau

 Recent works have attampted to connect the Isle of Man with Avalon, perhaps because of the naming of Avalon as the Isle of Apples by Geoffrey of Monmouth and the Irish connection of the island with Emhain Abhlach (‘Emhain of the Apple Trees’), the home of the Irish sea god Manannán mac Lir.
 Some have also suggested the Isle of Man to be location of the city of Camelot, the Grail Castle and the Battle of Camlann, the last site of battle where Arthur died.

-The spread of Christianity to the Isle of Man likely began during the early Christian period.
+By the early Christian period, the Isle of Man became part of the monastic network that characterized early medieval Scotland and Ireland.
 Christian missionaries, including Saint Patrick, who is believed to have visited the island, played a role in converting the population to Christianity.
 Early Christian crosses and other artifacts have been discovered on the island, providing evidence of Christian influence.
+Monastic communities were established, and early Christian sites, such as keeills (small chapels), have been identified on the island.

 Note